kenirerih-sketch/seek-staking/docs/src/src/SinglePoolStaking.sol/contract.SinglePoolStaking.md

 *
 - Calls `_updateGlobal()` (not `_updateUser`) to keep global math consistent.
+- Calculates forfeited rewards and returns them to rewardReserves to prevent reserve grief.
 - Zeros user principal & rewards and snaps `userRewardPerTokenPaid` to the latest global index.*